Family Planning Provider PrEP Toolkit

 - National Clinician PrEPline (free clinical telephone consultation)

-There is value in developing or finding PrEP user champions.
-Supporting user demand and integrating consumer feedback can make your job easier.
+There are also networks of PrEP champions out there who can help!
+Learning about supporting user demand and integrating consumer feedback can make your job easier.
 Check out the following resources to find people and ideas:

-HIV prevention counseling is best provided early and often.
-People who are getting HIV and STI tests are ideal candidates for HIV prevention messaging.
-Consider adding brief HIV prevention counseling (including PrEP) to HIV and STI testing: “Did you know that there is a new HIV prevention method called PrEP?
+Consider adding brief questions like: “Did you know that there is a new HIV prevention method called PrEP?
 It’s a pill that you can take every day if you are HIV negative to prevent HIV.”
 This brief counseling can be done by a peer navigator, medical assistant, nurse, physician assistant or doctor.

-Before prescribing PrEP, a point-of-care or laboratory-based HIV test is required (CDC discourages using the oral fluid test for HIV screening in PrEP use); as well as ruling out acute HIV if there is a recent exposure.
+Before prescribing PrEP, a point-of-care or laboratory-based HIV test is required (CDC discourages using the oral fluid test for HIV screening in PrEP use) as well as ruling out acute HIV if there is a recent exposure.
 Many family planning clinics routinely provide HIV testing.
-Additional information on HIV testing is provided below.

 - CDC’s HIV testing guidance